 No–fault termination causes include:

-The new law addresses and forecloses one potential loophole concerning notice of the possibility of an owner (or relative) move-in.
-As explained above, the landlord can terminate an otherwise just-cause protected tenancy if the tenant has refused to sign a new lease that is “similar” to the old lease.
-But suppose the landlord’s proffered new lease includes the move-in notice, as it must if the landlord wants to preserve its right to take advantage of this ground for termination?
-Does the notice, not present in the tenant’s old lease, render the new one not “similar,” thus excusing the tenant’s refusal to sign it (and preventing the at-fault termination)?
+The Protection Act addresses one potential loophole concerning notice of the possibility of an owner (or relative) move-in.
+As explained above, the landlord can terminate an otherwise just-cause protected tenancy if the tenant refuses to sign a new lease that is "similar" to the old lease.
+But suppose the landlord's proffered new lease includes the move-in notice, as it must if the landlord wants to preserve its right to take advantage of this ground for termination?
+Does the notice, not present in the tenant's old lease, render the new one not "similar," thus excusing the tenant's refusal to sign it (and preventing the at-fault termination)?

 The answer is no. Merely adding the move-in warning, without more additions or changes, will not make the new lease dissimilar to the old one, and the tenant who refuses to sign it can be terminated for cause.

-From January 1, 2020 onward, all termination notices for no-fault terminations must include a statement of the cause that forms the basis for termination, as well as the tenant's rights to relocation assistance.
+All termination notices for no-fault terminations must include a statement of the cause that forms the basis for termination, as well as the tenant's rights to relocation assistance.
 If the tenant fails to vacate, the landlord can recover the relocation assistance if the landlord sues and lists that assistance as damages in an unlawful detainer action.
-We have updated the forms on our webpage to reflect these new notice requirements.
+We have updated the forms on our webpage to reflect these notice requirements.

-The new law does not regulate the amount of rent the landlord may charge for new tenancies.
-The statute permits the landlord to establish the initial rental rate with no maximum and controls only the future increase amounts.
+The Protection Act does not regulate the amount of rent the landlord may charge for new tenancies.
+The landlord can establish the initial rental rate with no maximum, and only the future increase amounts are limited.

-As happens with most legislation, negotiations with interest groups greatly affected the final version of the law (a situation almost guaranteed to introduce confusion).
-How the new law will play out in real-life situations is difficult to predict, and we expect the uncertainties to last over the next two years or so (during this time, lawmakers will probably pass clean-up legislation, and trial court decisions will be appealed and decided by appellate courts).
+As happens with most legislation, negotiations with interest groups greatly affected the final version of the Protection Act (a situation almost guaranteed to introduce confusion).
+How the Protection Act plays out in real-life is difficult to predict, and we the uncertainties will likely last over the next few years (during this time, lawmakers will probably pass clean-up legislation, and trial court decisions will be appealed and decided by appellate courts).
 Many challenges confront landlords, tenants, and judges.
 Among them are: